Development process

 the content of

-branches may be rebased without notice, so that Dovetail- and EVL-related commits always appears on top of the vanilla mainline code.
+*-rebasebranches may be rebased without notice, so that Dovetail- and EVL-related commits always appears on top of the vanilla mainline code.
 All EVL branches are currently rebased, we have no merge branch yet. -

 EVL release tags are of the form:

-if added to a rebase branch.v<kversion>-evl<serial>
+v<kversion>-evl<serial>-rebaseif added to a rebase branch.

 libevl development and releases